shivraj-murali/PDF-QA-Bot/readme.md

 ---

-You are welcome to contribute to the project
+You are welcome to contribute to the project.
+To contribute to the project follow the following steps

+1. Fork the repository.

+2. Create a new branch for your feature or bug fix.

+3. Make your changes and commit them with descriptive messages.

+4. Push your changes to your forked repository.

+5. Open a pull request, explaining the changes you have made.

+## Contact

+For any questions or inquiries, please feel free to reach out to:

+- Name: Shivraj Murali
+- Email: shivrajmurali8503@gmail.com

 ## License